 The Scripps National Spelling Bee Preliminaries, which include a spelling and vocabulary multiple-choice test and onstage oral spelling, start May 29, and the oral spelling Finals begin on May 31.
 The competition will be broadcast on different ESPN channels.

 The top speller at the national level will receive a $42,500 cash prize from Scripps and Merriam-Webster, an engraved trophy, the chance to appear on the “Live with Kelly and Ryan” TV show in New York City, and more.

 As a speller, Hanna is known for her patience, in which she stands at the microphone and draws a word using her finger on her palm.
 She will mouth the word to feel out its spelling.

 “I’m apparently a visual learner,” Hanna said.
 “It’s something about seeing the word on your hand, and not only on your hand, in your mind … It just comes to me.”

 Bettie said she looks forward to being in the audience this time and getting to watch her sister compete.
 Leading up to the national bee, Hanna’s family has been sharing words of wisdom with her.

 “Regardless of what happens, you’re already a champion,” Willie said.
 “And as long as you knew you did the best you could, everything’s going to be alright.”

 And Hanna has also given advice to herself.

 “It’s your last year,” Hanna said.
 “Give it all you can.
 Try your best.
 Take your time.
 Put in all your effort and just hope that you get the best outcome.”

 Learn more about this year’s Scripps National Spelling Bee competition at spellingbee.com.
-Updates about Hanna’s Scripps journey will be posted the week of May 28 on the Duke Office of Durham and Regional Affairs’ Facebook page.
+Updates about Hanna’s Scripps journey will be posted the week of May 28 on the Duke Office of Durham and Community Affairs’ Facebook page.